 - Use the Tools of The Trade – Don’t skimp on software that helps you get to know your audience and network with them.
 Use paid versions of the software that you want to help you get more done, such as email marketing software, landing page software, and others.

-- Build Relationships – As you get to know your audience, make the focus relationship building.
+- Build Relationships – As you get to know your audience, make focus on relationship building.
 When you build a close relationship with your audience due to your honesty, transparency, and ability to stay on the topic, you’re going to build strong relationships.